4 Fashion Collections Inspired by Buildings

 Fashion designer Guo Pei’s incredible collection also proves that there’s a dialog between haute couture and architecture.
 The designer draws from the exceptional beauty of Gothic buildings, particularly arches and spires.

-The Chinese designer describes his work as “a dialogue between the human body and spatial dimension.”
+The Chinese designer describes her work as “a dialogue between the human body and spatial dimension.”